 Tristram Stuart said: “Tackling the global issue of food waste has taken me all over the world.
 It was at the Brussels Beer Project where I first found out about this innovative brewing process that turns a colossal global problem into a delicious, drinkable solution.

 “We hope to put ourselves out of business.
 The day there’s no waste bread is the day Toast Ale can no longer exist.”

 Jon Swain from Hackney Brewery said: “We absolutely jumped at the chance to join Feedback’s fight against food waste.
 The important thing for us, as brewers, was to create a beer that tasted good and stood up against other craft beers.
 We worked hard to brew a beer that wasn’t just a fad but something that people could enjoy time after time and would have a significant impact.”

-Toast Ale has been created in partnership with the expert beer craftsmen at Hackney Brewery.
-The recipe, which has been lovingly created, is widely available to encourage the nation to start tackling their own bread waste.
+Toast Real Ale has been created in partnership with the expert beer craftsmen at Hackney Brewery.
+The recipe, which has been lovingly created, is widely available to encourage the nation to start tackling its own bread waste.

 Toast is available to buy at ToastAle.com with an RRP of £3.00.
 The list of stockists is growing every day as craft ale retailers, as well as pubs, bars and restaurants, join the bread to beer ale movement.
 Check out the website for a full list of stockists.